AlexandriaILS/Alexandria/docs/development/getting_started.md

 > username: 1234
 > password: asdf

 Run `make run` to start the development server -- you should be able to access the site on `http://localhost:8000`!
-You can bring the database down separately at any time by running `make psql_down`.
+You can bring the database down separately at any time by running `make db_down`.

 ### Install PostgreSQL on your local machine